MicrosoftDocs/customer-insights/ci-docs/export-snapchat.md

 1. Enter the **Snapchat Segment/Audience ID**.

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.

+   > [!NOTE]
- > All PII data is hashed before it is sent to Snapchat.
+   > All personal data is sent as a hashed value to Snapchat.

 1. Select the segments you want to export.